verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

     $ kubectl delete pvc -n keycloak -l tier=mysql
     ```

-5. Now that you have removed MySQL from the system, trigger a MySQL restore by installing the Helm chart as follows.
+5. Now that you have removed MySQL from the system, trigger a MySQL restore operation by installing the Helm chart as follows.

     ```shell
     $ helm install mysql mysql-charts \